 As I’ve lost my central vision, I’ve lost my ability to see people’s faces.
-Hey…That could be to your advantage if you look like total crap one day!
-I will never know!
+But hey, that could be to your advantage if you look like total crap one day!
+Yep, I’ll never know!

-Growing up we are taught to look people in the eyes when they are speaking to us or when we greeting them.
+Growing up we are taught to look people in the eye when they are speaking to us or when we’re greeting them.
 It’s proper social etiquette.
-If you don’t do it, people may think you’re rude, or Just don’t give a sh*t about the conversation.
+If you don’t do it, people may think you’re rude, or Just don’t give a shit about the conversation.

 When you focus in on someone’s face, you use your central vision.
-When I use my central vision to look at someone’s face, all I see is a cloudy gray area, not the face.
-If someone is further away, they just disappear into that cloud of gray.
+I have no central vision.
+All I see is a cloudy gray area (called a scotoma), where your face should be.
+If someone is a few feet further away, they just disappear into a cloudy veil of gray.

 So, guess what?
-If I can’t see your beautiful face… I won’t recognize you!
-Even if I met you an hour ago, six months ago, or years ago, I will not recognize you.
-I can’t recognize my own family in a crowd.
+If I can’t see your beautiful or handsome face… I won’t recognize you!
+Even if I met you an hour ago, six months ago, or 40 years ago – I will not recognize you.
+I can’t even recognize my own kids in a crowd.
 That’s the sad & scary truth.

-Okay… Let me add in something right here.
-There are a couple of ways I can see your face.
-I can look at a super blown up picture on my computer.
-The other way is if you come very, very close to me and I look above your head… I can see you through my peripheral vision.
-I can map out your face.
-Eyes, nose, and mouth.
-It’s really blurry, but it’s better than nothing.
+There ARE a couple of ways I can sorta see your face.
+One way is that I can look at a super magnified photo on my huge computer monitor.
+The other way is if you come very, very close to me and I direct my eyes to your forehead, I can sorta see you through my lower peripheral vision.
+My peripheral vision is blurry and snowy, but I can map out your face finding your eyes, nose, mouth, and if your hair is dark or light.
+It’s not great, but it’s better than nothing!
 So, if I look up while I’m talking to you, just go with it.
-It’s what people with LHON need to do.
+It’s what people with LHON sometimes do.

 What can you do to help me feel more at ease?

-I wish I could see… the sparkle in your eyes, the warmth of your smile, and your facial expression that light and up the conversation.
+I wish I could still see so many things.
+Especially, the sparkle in your eyes, the warmth of your smile, and your funny facial expressions that can lighten and up a conversation.

-I wish, I really really wish, I could see the smiles on my friends & family when they are standing next to me.
-But I know that I will likely never see a clear smile – live and in person – again.
+I wish, I really, really wish, I could see the smiles on my friends & family when they are standing next to me.
+Turns out nonverbal communication is a big damn deal!
+I know that I will most likely never see a clear smile – live and in person – ever again.
 However, do me a favor loves, keep smiling for me.
-I will feel your happy vibe as a… Girl Gone Blind. xx
+I will feel your positive energy and happy vibe as a… Girl Gone Blind. xx

 I get asked a lot of questions about how I do things in my daily GGB life.
 People are curious and I would be too!
 I thought I would start answering those questions on my blog from time to time.